The One Big Thing That Determines Your Music Career Success (And How To Make It Work For You)

-Musician #1 (with a poor mindset) thinks: My first priority must be to build a secure backup plan in case my music career doesn't work out.
-I must do this first, before I begin working on my music career.
+Musician #1 (with a poor mindset) thinks: “My first priority is to build a secure backup plan in case my music career doesn't work out.
+I must do this first, before I begin working on my music career.”

-Musicians who think this, typically pursue a career in some field totally unrelated to music as their backup.
+Musicians who think like this, typically pursue a career in some area totally unrelated to music as their backup plan.
 They become trapped in their “safe and secure” job until they retire… or until they improve their mindset.
-Their fear moves them in the opposite direction from their music career goals and destroys any chance of success.
+Their fear moves them in the opposite direction from their music career goals and hurts their chance of success.

-Musician #2 (with an above-average mindset) thinks: Backup plans are a distraction from my music career.
+Musician #2 (with an average mindset) thinks: “Backup plans are a distraction from my music career.
 I will do nothing but work on my main music career goal until it is reached.
-I won’t waste time going to school or getting any job that would get in the way of my music career ambitions.
+I won’t waste time going to school or getting any job that would get in the way of my music career.”

-This “sink or swim” mindset greatly increases your chances of making it in music.
+This sink or swim mindset greatly increases your chances of making it in music.
 When your only options are to succeed or fail, you become driven to do whatever it takes to reach your goals.

 That said, this mindset is also reckless.
 While it makes your success more likely, it does little to reduce your chances of failure.
-If you neglect solving your short-term financial or time pressures, it will be extremely hard to build and sustain your music career.
+If you don’t solve your short-term financial or time pressures, it will be extremely hard to build and sustain your music career.

-Musician #3 (with a success-focused mindset) thinks: I must find a way to build my music career without putting myself through unnecessary financial hardship.
+Musician #3 (with a success-focused mindset) thinks: “I must find a way to build my music career without putting myself through unnecessary financial hardship.
 I need to earn money in a way that:

 Music Industry Challenge #2: Getting More/Better Paying Gigs:

-Musician #1 (with a poor mindset) thinks: I don’t get paid enough for gigs because booking agents/venue owners are paying me too little and are taking advantage of me (or my band).
+Musician #1 (with a poor mindset) thinks: “I don’t get paid enough for gigs because club owners pay too little.
+They’re just greedy and are ripping me off!”

-Musician #2 (with an above-average mindset) thinks: I need to attract more of my fans to my gigs.
-This will help the booking agents and venue owners see that I deserve this gig and should be paid more for it.
+Musician #2 (with an average mindset) thinks: “I need to attract more of my fans to my gigs.
+This will help the clubs see that I deserve this gig and should be paid more for it.”

-Musician #3 (with a success-focused mindset) thinks: I need to attract more of my fans to every gig AND motivate them to buy my music/merchandise and support me/my band.
+Musician #3 (with a success-focused mindset) thinks: “I need to attract more of my fans to every gig AND motivate them to buy more of my music/merchandise at the show.”